 The cancer immune response is a multi-step process involving interactions between the tumor and microenvironment including the many host cells and soluble mediators functioning at different times, at different tissues, and throughout the tumor stroma and vasculature.
-This necessitates pre-defining these phenotypes before treatment, and monitoring the change in phenotypes upon treatment, to establish long-term responsiveness and survival benefits.
+Immune checkpoint therapy can be highly effective, but only about 15-20% of patients respond to it.
+Our premise is that the innate immune response impacts the adaptive T-Cell response, the latter being necessary for successful immune checkpoint therapy.
+Inadequate resolution of the innate response can partially exclude the adaptive response and conversely, therapeutic modulation of the innate response may re-engage the adaptive response.
+This necessitates pre-defining phenotypes before treatment, and monitoring the change in phenotypes upon treatment, to establish long-term responsiveness and survival benefits.

-Biomarkers that reflect stromal conditioning will be especially useful to follow the mechanism of action for different agents and drug combinations that help to unwind the microenvironments detrimental to immuno-oncology efficacy.
-So Stroma Liquid BiopsyTM biomarkers can be an important way to correlate and represent the density of stroma, its phenotype signature, and - albeit indirectly, the array of host cell populations within the tumor microenvironment at the earliest stages.
-The immune evasive role of platelets may be one such important contributor.
-This will help monitor progressive disease, and establish patient sub-populations, dosing and combination strategies which may best respond to immuno-oncology therapy.
+To maximize therapeutic benefit and avoid unnecessary toxicity, the establishment of predictive biomarkers to guide treatment decisions is warranted.
+Biomarkers that reflect stromal conditioning will be especially useful to follow the mechanism of action for different agents and drug combinations that help to unwind the microenvironments detrimental to immuno-oncology therapies.
+So, Stroma Liquid BiopsyTM biomarkers can be an important way to correlate and represent the density of stroma, its phenotype signature, and - albeit indirectly, the array of host cell populations within the tumor microenvironment at the earliest stages.
+This will help establish patient sub-populations, monitor progressive disease, and, dosing and combination strategies which may best utilize immuno-oncology therapy.

-"...it is now evident that tumors are also diverse by nature of their microenvironmental composition, and stromal cell proportions or activation states. ...re-educationg a dysfunctional tumor microenvironment could yield striking results in cancer control and remission as evidenced by the accumulating success stories in the cancer immunotherapy field."; Microenvironmental regulation of tumor progression and metastasis, Nat Med 20133
+"...it is now evident that tumors are also diverse by nature of their microenvironmental composition, and stromal cell proportions or activation states. ...re-educationg a dysfunctional tumor microenvironment could yield striking results in cancer control and remission ...":

+remission ..."; Microenvironmental regulation of tumor progression and metastasis, Nat Med 20133